Dual containment

 Dual containment was an official US foreign policy aimed at containing Ba'athist Iraq and Revolutionary Iran.
 The term was first officially used in May 1993 by Martin Indyk at the Washington Institute for Near East Policy and officially announced on February 24, 1994 at a symposium of the Middle East Policy Council by Indyk, who was the senior director for Middle East Affairs of the National Security Council (NSC).

-It represented a continuation of US foreign policy toward Iran and Iraq during the Cold War and Bill Clinton's attempt to revise a Persian Gulf strategy after the Gulf War.
+Clinton's policy of dual containment aimed at restraining both Iran and Iraq from taking actions seen as harmful to the interests of the international community, especially those of the United States.
+This marked a shift from earlier strategies that sought to balance power between the two countries by countering whichever posed the greater threat at a given time.

 Rationale

 The United States had a longstanding strategic doctrine in the Middle East not to let any country become so powerful that it could control the entire Gulf Region's oil supply.
 For that reason, the US looked to both Saudi Arabia and Iran, under the Shah, as "twin pillars" of regional security.
 (See offshore balancing.)

 Clinton wanted to make the Israeli–Palestinian peace process a major priority in his foreign policy and so he wanted to ensure Iraq and Iran would not be in a position to interfere with that agenda.
 Iraq was already under containment by the US and its allies in the form of the Iraqi no-fly zones.
 Iran had been cut off from the US ever since the Iranian Revolution in 1979.
 Although Clinton held out hope for eventual changes in regime policy from those countries, containment seemed to be the only viable option for the near future.

 Although the US had planned in the 1980s to balance Iraq and Iran against each other directly, that had become untenable and unnecessary by the early 1990s.
 Both countries had been exhausted militarily and financially from the Iran–Iraq War.
 Also, the Soviet Union was no longer around to be a security benefactor for either country.

 Clinton tasked his national security advisor, Tony Lake, with crafting a new strategy.